 The continuation of Ingram Street marks main entry to the site, a triangle of lands adjacent to Collegelands and enclosed by railway expansion.
 Awkward terrain is mitigated by investment in roads and footpath infrastructure.
 Architecture is as yet still subject to design but it is proposed to create a series of "figurative object" buildings culminating in the gateway tower set against more traditional building blocks.
 Internal streetscape is well thought out with ground floor commercial outlets fronting a green boulevard with the Molendinar burn bridged over.
 Densities decrease to western plots where urban garden townhouses will be built with access to private gardens.

-Unearthed by Russell Davies this new Clyde St proposal practices a simple geometric form pepped by angled 13 degree void, ingeniously exposing southerly aspect to a proportion of North facing flats, tight geography affords slender profile abetted by welcome height extension competing for presence alongside Custom House Quay.
-Replacing Page and Park's 43 home, 15 floor, 51.5m bee hive an interesting, terminally delayed, concoction of Stainless steel perforated sheets, glass and red sandstone.
-Economised design and increased housing quotient may yet see this through.
+Taking a 13 degree deviation from true north of Glasgow's grid pattern as their cue (thought to originate from the use of magnetic compasses rather than astronomy when Glasgow's streets were layed), RMJM have devised a series of concepts to play with this angle for a new housing development one of which ingeniously exposing southerly aspect to a proportion of North facing flats.
+Tight geography affords slender profile abetted by welcome height extension competing for presence alongside Custom House Quay.
+It supercedes Page and Park's 43 home, 15 floor, 51.5m bee hive an interesting concoction of Stainless steel perforated sheets, glass and red sandstone.

 An intelligent residential scheme in Glasgow.
 Whatever next?
 A new pedestrian footbridge will connect the Science Centre to the docks along a linear park.
 The unique nature of the site requires parking to be split between silo spaces in two reclaimed docks (the third will be kept as a water feature) and split level undercroft parking with planted roof.
 The riverfront will be refurbished to prevent flooding and provide public access, focussed on a new plaza.
 Cutting edge architecture in Govan?
 Believe.
 An extended gestation has survived loss of a hotel, but the site remains a tremendously awkward build, something of a ZM speciality.
 Anticipating some flesh on these bones.